fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

 ### Redis

+[Redis](https://redis.io/) is a [key-value](https://redis.com/nosql/key-value-databases/) database.
+In contrast to eg. MongoDB the data stored to a key-value storage has a bit less structure, there are eg. no collections or tables, it just contains junks of data that can be fetched based on the <i>key</i> that was attached to the data  (the <i>value</i>).

+By default Redis works <i>in-memory</i>, which means that it does not store data persistently.

+An excellent use case for Redis is to use it as a <i>cache</i>.
+Caches are often used to store data that is otherwise slow to fetch, and save it until it's no longer valid and then fetch the data and store it to the cache.

 Redis has nothing to do with containers.
 But since we are already able to add <i>any</i> 3rd party service to your applications, why not learn about a new one.

-Redis is a data store.
-So just like MongoDB, it can be used to store data.
-The difference is that Redis stores key-value data.
-And it is by default in-memory, which means that it does not store data persistently.

-An excellent use case for Redis is to use it as a cache.
-Caches are often used to store data that is otherwise slow to fetch, and save it until it's no longer valid and then fetch the data and store it to the cache.

 </div>